-March 2019 – A reading of With Grace was part of a Black History Month event at the Barnes Hill Reservoir Park
+March 2019 – Found out about this one after the fact – A reading of With Grace was part of a Black History Month event at the Barnes Hill Reservoir Park

 February 28th 2019 – Co-facilitated a workshop with poet Joy Lawrence during Antigua and Barbuda’s Ministry of Education’s Literacy Festival.
 Please note, all workshops won’t be listed here as many fall less under author appearances and more under professional services, this was a hybrid; but you can read related performance reviews here.

-December 15th 2018 – Author Meet and Greet at the Best of Books with Antiguan and Barbudan author Kimolisa Mings and Brenda Lee Browne, and (not pictured) Michelle Toussaint.
+December 15th 2018 – Author Meet and Greet at the Best of Books bookstore with Antiguan and Barbudan authors Kimolisa Mings and Brenda Lee Browne, and (not pictured) Michelle Toussaint.

 See post at Wadadli Pen.